Remembering the Past, Preparing for the Future

 The journal, published quarterly and freely available as an electronic subscription, showcases interprets, and contextualizes biographies that also appear on the DACB website.
 Content also includes interviews of important living African Christian figures and book reviews of current literature on African Christianity.

-This initiative seeks provide accessible, quality materials for the teaching of African Christian history, using the resources of the DACB and other complementary documents.
+This initiative seeks to provide accessible, quality materials for the teaching of African Christian history, using the resources of the DACB and other complementary documents.